Probate: Everything You Need to Know

 What happens in Scotland?

 In Scotland, probate is called "Confirmation".
 You apply to the Sheriff Court rather than the Probate Registry.
 The process is similar but uses different forms.
-Estates under £36,000 can use a simplified "small estate" process through the Sheriff Clerk's office without a solicitor.
+There is no court fee at all on estates of £50,000 or less.
+Separately, estates of £36,000 or less count as "small estates", where the Sheriff Clerk will help you prepare the paperwork free of charge and you do not need a solicitor.
 Scotland also has "Legal Rights" which give the spouse and children a fixed share of moveable property, even if the will says otherwise.

 Do I need to pay inheritance tax before probate?

 If the estate is above the inheritance tax threshold (£325,000, or up to £500,000 with the residence nil-rate band), you may need to pay at least some inheritance tax before probate is granted.
-You can sometimes arrange to pay from the deceased's bank account using form IHT423, or borrow from a bank to make the payment.
+You can often arrange to pay it straight from their bank account using form IHT423, or borrow from a bank to cover it.
 Tax on property can be paid in 10 annual instalments.

 Need to know if probate applies to you?